 Peter Guerin admits that he based the story on his personal experiences growing up.
 Problem is, Peter grew up in the 1970s.
 By the late 1990s, when this story takes place, many legal and systemic provisions had been put in place that would explicitly prevent the events of the story from happening.

 The symptoms Peter describes of ADD do not fit actual clinical symptoms of the disorder.
 David is probably closer to ADHD, but the "violent temper tantrums" he is prone to having are not a symptom either.
 David is also never shown depicting any of the normal symptoms of ADD, such as...oh...inattentiveness.
+Early in the story claims he's on medication, but apparently it's the most effective ADD medication ever with zero side effects.

 Ron the Death Eater: Sandi on the show is self-absored and occasionally petty in regards to one-upping Quinn, but as shallow as a puddle.
 In the story, she is curiously elevated to a murderous, bigoted psychopath who runs for school president entirely to stop David from winning and taking away her "special rights and privileges."
 This escalates to violence pretty much immediately.
 By the end of the story, Sandi has several murder attempts on her hands in the pursuit of her miniature Third Reich.